Table of Content:

 For any exercise, progression is always the key.
 It is better to focus on the positions and movements from the beginning itself.
 Work on any corrections.
 This will benefit you when it comes to building your set.

 Rest days are critical – both physiological and psychological – from time to time.
 Rest helps muscles repair, rebuild, and strengthen in due course of time.
 It also helps sportspersons strike a better balance between their domestic life, work, and fitness.
 One can perform better with recovery compared to the pre-rest stage.
 Also, neglecting the recovery stage can lead to injuries.
 Here are a few activities which will help you to recover at the earliest.

 - Muscle Relaxation, Spasms, and Recovery:

 TENS treatment regimens provide you relief from muscle soreness, knots, and muscle pain.
 It speeds up the recovery and reduces muscle tightness.
 It confuses the pain signals so that they never reach the brain.
-Visit a therapist or doctor, and as per their advice, you can combine TENS machine with therapeutic massage.
+Visit a therapist or doctor, and as per their advice, you can combine the TENS machine with therapeutic massage.
 It will help you loosen your tight muscles and spasms, thus providing relaxation to your muscles.

 Perform post-workout stretching for a speedy recovery from sore and tight muscles.
 Stretching might not relieve muscle pain, but it helps you feel better.
-You can perform these at home, office, or other places to avoid any further muscle pain.
+You can perform these at the home, office, or other places to avoid any further muscle pain.
 Here are some stretchings you can perform:

 With these, you can stretch your hamstrings, shoulder muscles, neck, ab muscles, and other tight muscles.